Go Back

 • Preheat oven to 400F and line a baking sheet with parchment paper.

-• In the bowl of your stand mixer with a paddle attachment add in all your dry ingredients and two bags of tea leaves.
-Add the cold butter into the flour mixture and mix on low speed until the butter pieces are the pea sized pieces.
-This step will vary based upon the size of your butter.
+• In the bowl of a stand mixer fitted with the paddle attachment, add the dry ingredients and tea leaves from two Earl Grey tea bags.
+Add the cold butter and mix on low until the butter is broken down into pea-sized pieces.
+The time will vary depending on the size of the butter pieces.

 • Once the butter is covered in flour add in half pf the steeped heavy cream.
 The dough should slowly start coming together.
 You'll see dry flour at the bottom of the mixer and pour the heavy cream on to it to directly moistened the dry spot.
 Mix until the dough just comes together and then pour out onto a cleaned lightly floured surface.